Skip to content

 When a solicitor is needed

 Cases requiring case management — such as collecting evidence, taking witness statements, or managing correspondence over a long period — are normally handled through a solicitor.
-Astons Law Chambers works with established solicitor firms and will refer where this is the right approach.
+Astons Law Chambers works with established criminal defence solicitor firms and will refer where this is the right approach.

 What happens on instruction